 They go on to say that top-down approaches to development leave no room for local experimentation.
 Further, they state that municipal “leaders should treat Opportunity Zones designation as the first step in a holistic policy reform effort.”
 There should be a focus on entrepreneurship, reaching across sectors to ensure that local stakeholders are collaborating toward common goals, reinforcing efforts through public/private partnerships and robust local information-sharing.

 Those familiar with Creative Placemaking planning and implementation recognize that it is a bottom-up, cross-sector collaborative, creative approach to community development led by local stakeholders inclusive across social strata.
 At the Center for Creative Placemaking (CCP), we use the acronym “CASE” to ascribe to this Creative Placemaking methodology.
-It is Community development utilizing Arts and culture, infused by Social Equity, leading to Economic growth.
+It is Community development utilizing Arts and culture, fostering Social Equity, resulting in Economic growth.
 In other words, Creative Placemaking is the intentional integration of artists and arts into community, social and economic development planning.

 Why bring Arts into the mix?
 Artists have unique capacity to serve as “translators” and “bridge-builders” across cross sector planning and decision-making.
 The Kresge Foundation asserts that “This involves agility with code-switching from one professional dialect and perspective to another and identifying overlapping areas of interest that may or may not be obvious.
 Cross-sector work often requires partnerships and consistent, recurrent opportunities for people from different sectors to build trust and accommodate differences in style, language and ways of framing issues.”